WhatsApp AI Support with Human Handoff: Build Guide

 Final Thoughts

 Stop building chatbots that try to be humans.
 Start building systems that allow humans to be more efficient.
-The "plumbing" of a good AI support system isn't the AI itself; it's the logic that knows when to turn the AI off.
+The trick to a good AI support system isn't the AI itself; it's the logic that knows when to turn the AI off.

 Building a high-volume WhatsApp support engine for your brand?
 Let's talk on WhatsApp.
 I help SA companies build intelligent support stacks that actually work.